Leon Polk Smith

 1906–1996

-Wright has championed the work of Leon Polk Smith since our earliest auctions.
+We have championed the work of Leon Polk Smith since some of our earliest auctions.
 One of the most influential artists of the 20th century, Polk Smith is credited with founding the hard-edge style of minimalist art with his signature geometric abstract works and shaped canvases.

 The positive-negative interplay Smith had used in the geometric paintings becomes imbued with undulant subtleties: hourglass forms, slow arcs contrast with tight ones, soft squeezes, and firm interlockings...